hazelcast/hazelcast-reference-manual/src/DataPartitioning.md

 In these cases, the partition table in the oldest member is updated with the new partition ownerships.

-Please note that if a lite member joins to a cluster or leaves it, repartitioning is not triggered since lite members do not own any partitions.
+Note that if a lite member joins or leaves a cluster, repartitioning is not triggered since lite members do not own any partitions.